top of page

 The session may include:

-Supportive Touch: Many sessions will include massage or energy work to support this process.
+5. Supportive Touch: Many sessions will include massage or hands-on support to support this process.
 Modalities draw from fascial work, Swedish massage, craniosacral, and Reiki.

-Somatic therapy aligns with trauma research by experts such as Dr. Peter Levine (Somatic Experiencing®) and Dr. Bessel van der Kolk and was developed from research in neuroscience, psychology, and physiology.
+Somatic therapy is grounded trauma research by experts such as Dr. Peter Levine (Somatic Experiencing®) and Dr. Bessel van der Kolk and was developed from research in neuroscience, psychology, and physiology.
 We now understand how trauma and chronic stress affect the body, often creating patterns of tension, pain, disease, and dysregulation when ignored.

 When the body perceives a threat, the autonomic nervous system can get stuck in “fight, flight, or freeze” responses.
 Somatic therapy helps restore balance by guiding the body back into a calm, resting state.
 Through awareness of sensations, micro-movements, and safe release of stored energy, you can build new neural pathways, learning to move between resting and ready without getting stuck at one end of the spectrum.